 As hackers, it's important to look at how things work under the hood.
-Click the Docs button located at the top right of the window.
+Try browsing to the Docs section, located at the top right of the window.
 You should see an error message, No Schema Available.
 This error means that GraphiQL Explorer wasn't able to retrieve schema information from the API.
 Because GraphiQL Explorer automatically sends an introspection query to the GraphQL API to populate the documentation section with schema information on every page load, it relies on this documentation being available.